 - Transfer the squash to a large mixing bowl – you should have about 3 cups of squash.
 Add the chopped onion and parsley.

-- Add the remaining kosher salt, black pepper, the onion powder, celery seed and paprika.
+- Toss in the remaining kosher salt, black pepper, onion powder, celery seed and paprika.
 Stir to blend together.
 Check for seasoning, adding more to suit your taste.

-- Whisk together the egg and melted butter with the milk and add to the squash.
+- In a separate container whisk together the egg, melted butter and milk together; add to the squash.

-- Combine the flour and baking powder and stir into the squash and let the batter rest for 10 minutes.
+- Whisk the flour and baking powder together then stir into the squash.
+Let the batter rest for 10 minutes.

-- Spoon the squash batter onto the hot griddle and cook until brown and the top is set before flipping, about 5 minutes.
-Continue cooking until browned on both sides and the edges appear dry.
+- Scoop the squash batter onto the hot griddle. smoothing out so that the pancakes are about ½” in height.
+Cook until brown and the top is set before flipping, about 10 minutes.
+Continue cooking until browned on both sides and the edges appear dry, about an additional 10 minutes.